 BODY DYSMORPHIC DISORDER (BDD)

 • Mirror checking-Spending too much time staring in a mirror/shiny surface at the real or imagined flaw.
 Viewing oneself from different angles.

-• Repeatedly asking others to tell them that they look okay (also referred to as ‘reassurance seeking’).
+• Repeatedly asking others for reassurance that they look okay

 • Frequent unnecessary appointments with medical professionals/surgeons

 • Compulsive skin picking.
-Often, nails and tweezers are used to remove blemishes/hair.
+Often, nails and tweezers are used to remove acne blemishes.

 • Avoiding social situations, public places, work, school, etc...